Gapminder/gapminder-ai/automation-api/README.md

 Currently I only keep the final outputs and the configurations from AI Eval spreadsheet in the [experiment folder.](https://github.com/Gapminder/gapminder-ai/tree/batch_processing/experiments).
 The master output csv files are also available in [ai worldview benchmark dataset](https://github.com/open-numbers/ddf--gapminder--ai_worldview_benchmark/tree/master/etl/source/results).

-## schema changes in AI Eval Spreadsheet

-- added "Evaluators": [link](https://docs.google.com/spreadsheets/d/1Tsa4FDAP-QhaXNhfclqq2_Wspp32efGeZyGHxSrtRvA/edit?gid=168651435#gid=168651435), which contains the configurations for evaluator models
-- removed "Latest Results", because we move the files to another dataset
-- in "Model Configurations", added `Name` column.
-Because we will be testing the same LLM with different parameters.
-So we should put a Name for Model configuration
-- in "Models": added `Model Publish Date`.

 ## Development